 When choosing an insurance policy, most individuals quickly take note of just how expensive insurance policies are.
 If you are one of the fortunate members of society, you have never had to use your insurance, which can also present frustrations when selecting an insurance policy.
 Every state, including West Virginia, has a minimum amount of insurance coverage that motorists must select to be in compliance with state law.
 While insurance companies often recommend higher plans, in part to boost sales, there are some very real benefits to obtaining a higher insurance policy coverage.
 The attorneys at Colombo Law want you and your loved ones to understand the important effects of insurance coverage.
-If you or your loved one has been injured in a motor vehicle accident or incident, contact Colombo Law today, as our attorneys will be happy to meet with you for a risk-free initial consultation.
+If you or your loved one has been injured in a car accident or incident, contact Colombo Law today, as our attorneys will be happy to meet with you for a risk-free initial consultation.

 Accidents Exceed Covered Amounts